seamlessaccess/origin-www/get-started.md

 > **Who does this work?** This work is done by someone who configures your access systems for your site and the person/team that modifies the pages where sign in happens will make this change.
 This may be a system administrator, a software interface designer, or it could be a software developer.
 In some cases this work may be done by a vendor or consultant.
 The SeamlessAccess team will help you to identify the right person.

-SeamlessAccess is built upon a collection of software tools know as The Identity Selector Software (thiss.io).
+SeamlessAccess is built upon a collection of software tools known as The Identity Selector Software (thiss.io).
 To implement the SeamlessAccess **Limited** or **Standard** 'flavors', you will be using the SeamlessAccess service which is built from the thiss software and supported by the SeamlesAccess Coalition.
 This service provides the core benefits of SeamlessAccess with minimal work.

 Implementing **Advanced** features involves additional software development work and involves using an Application Programming Interface (API) to integrate with the thiss.io software.